textadventures/quest/docs/developers.md

 Quest is an open-source software project, [hosted on GitHub](https://github.com/textadventures/quest).

-To compile the source code, you will need Visual Studio 2010 or later.
-You can edit the desktop version of Quest for free using [Visual Studio Express for Windows Desktop](http://www.microsoft.com/visualstudio/eng/downloads#d-express-windows-desktop).
+To compile the source code, you will need Visual Studio, which you can download for free.
+More details on how to do that [here](source_code.html).

 The code is a mixture of C\# (for the internals) and VB.NET (for the GUI).

-Visual Studio may complain that it can't load the Setup project.
-This will happen if you do not have InstallShield installed.
-You can safely ignore this message.
-Also if you are using Visual Studio Express for Windows Desktop, you can safely ignore the warning that the WebPlayer and WebEditor projects cannot be loaded, as these are not required for loading and running the main Quest project.

 Developer Guidelines
 --------------------